 What Do Statistics Say About the AP US History Exam?

-The 2015 passing rate was 50.7 percent.
-Only three other tests have lower passing rates: AP US Government and Politics, AP Environmental Science, and AP Physics 1.
-This comparatively low passing rate would suggest that the test is difficult, but we can't say that for sure yet.
+The 2019 pass rate for AP US History was 53.6%.
+Only four other exams have lower pass rates: AP English Literature and Composition, AP Human Geography, AP Environmental Science, and AP Physics 1.
+This comparatively low pass rate would suggest that the US History test is difficult, but we can't say that for sure yet.

-That said, students who take AP US History also tend to be students who are better prepared and have probably taken other AP/honors classes as well.
-The low passing right might be slightly illusory because of the sheer number of people taking the test, but students who take it are (overall) high-achieving, so the data still points to the test being pretty hard.
+That said, students who take AP US History also tend to be students who are better prepared and have probably taken other AP and/or honors classes as well.
+The low pass rate might be slightly illusory because of the sheer number of people taking the test, but students who take it are (overall) high-achieving, so the data still points to the test being pretty hard.

-As I mentioned in the first part of this section, it's also a class that is usually taken by the most high-achieving students, so there shouldn't be wide-ranging problems with a lack of preparation.
-The low five rate combined with the types of students who take AP US History suggest that it is a difficult test.
+As I mentioned in the first part of this section, though, it's also a class that's usually taken by the most high-achieving students, so there shouldn't be wide-ranging problems with a lack of preparation.
+The low 5 rate combined with the types of students who take AP US History suggest that it is a difficult test.

 Is the APUSH Content Difficult?

 The free-response section is particularly challenging in this regard.
 Writing a coherent, well-supported argumentative essay on such a high-pressure test isn't easy.
-And for the document-based question, you also have to incorporate at least six of the seven sources into your essay while using outside knowledge to bolster whatever point you're making.
+And for the Document-Based Question, you also have to incorporate at least six of the seven sources into your essay while using outside knowledge to bolster whatever point you're making.